taloot/TalooTHC/README.md

 How to use :-

-define your SSID, then upload the sketch,, and access the configration for it from webgui
+define your SSID, then upload the sketch,, open serial monitor, and  u can see your ip.. use it in ur web browser

+and access the configration for it from webgui

 my esp32 similar to this
 https://roboticx.ps/?attachment_id=4630